CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

    - thermal compound (or liquid metal)
    - cable ties
 4. Setup and test the streaming environment
-   - Use Surface Book 2 to operate OBS
+   - use Android Tablet
+   - avoid using phone as it draw battery too fast
+5. Design the cable management
+   - from PSU to all slots on MoBo, going through which way
-   - Use phone camera to do the streaming.
+   - you might need a paper and pen to do the design (or surface book 2)
-   - Phone is always charging

-### 2. Initial Stage (on the day of building)
+### on the day of building

+1. Clean the table, get all tools standby
+2. surface book 2 standby, with all tutorial videos opened
+3. Open Streaming
+4. Recording yourself the introduction used for the vlog

+## Phase - during build

+### on MoBO only

 1. Make myself static-safe
-   1. open power supply
+   1. take out the power supply
    2. turn off the power supply
    3. connect it
    4. connect myself with a anti-static strap to the power supply
-2. Clean the table, get all tools standby
-3. Open Streaming

-### 3. Building Stage

-1. Recording yourself the introduction used for the vlog
-2. Take out the MB and put it on top of the MB box
+2. Take out the MoBo and put it on top of the MB box
    - reason: box provide anti-static work surface
 3. Install CPU
+   - lift up the MoBo lever
+   - carefully take out the CPU from the box, and place it on MoBo
+   - watch out the arrow, arrow line up
-   - watch out no big forces, don't scruw up the CPU 针脚
+   - no big forces, don't scruw up the CPU's pins, lift down the lever
+4. Install RAMs
+   - watch out the orientation, by looking at slots
+   - RAMs on first and third slots starting from outside
+   - RAM is installed when you hear "click" on both sides of the RAM
+5. Install SSDs
+   - remove heat spreader, if has one
+   - check my SSD length, install the female screw.
-   -
+   - put the SSD
+   - install the child screw on the mother screw
+   - install back the heat spreader

+### with PC case

+1. Take out the PC case
+2. But put both side panels back to the box
+3. Do cable pre-management
+   - in the case, which cable go to where, so that when the MoBo is installed, all cables are standby
+   - this should be well designed during the before build phase
+4. Lay down the PC case
+5. Validate and install the IO shield
+   - validate means IO shield fit the Mobo, fit the case, and shield doesn't block any port
+6. Carefully put on the MoBo, and install it
+   - 10% - 15% angle goes in
+   - must be really be careful of not letting the PC case scretches the MoBo
+7. Lay up the PC case
+8.